 The Valensole plateau is not the only area completely decorated in purple.
 Lavender and lavandin fields carve the landscape from the Hautes-Alpes to the Baronnies, from the Vercors to the Lubéron, and from the Drôme to the Verdon.

-The Moove Your Alps website identifies lavender fields, trails, and routes complete with distillery visits to explore on foot, by bicycle, motorcycle or car.
+The Moove Your Alps website (External link) identifies lavender fields, trails, and routes complete with distillery visits to explore on foot, by bicycle, motorcycle or car.
 Why not begin at the L'Essentiel de Lavande plantation and distillery in Clansayes, in the Drôme department, or at the Lavender Museum in Coustellet, in Luberon.

 The Romans were already using lavender to perfume their baths and clothing.
 This aromatic plant has many properties: it’s an antiseptic that also soothes and helps heal scars.
 Its essential oil works wonders to relieve an itch or make a bath even more relaxing.

 Summer (from the end of June to the end of August) is the best time to admire the lavender fields in bloom, and to be intoxicated by their scent released by the sun’s fervent heat.
 Harvesting usually starts in the second half of July.

 Hot or Cold

 Most shops in the region sell lavender essential oils, as well as soaps, home fragrances, scented candles, and more—its irresistible aroma has also made the plant a favorite in perfume-making and even gastronomy.
 Have you ever tried lavendar honey or lavender ice cream?

 In Les Baux-de-Provence, in the Bouches-du-Rhône department, Elsa Lenthal revisits the tradition of weaving lavender wands.
 The result?
 A beautiful, colorful object to perfume wardrobes.
 Bring a piece of Provence home with you.